Lettuce Turnip The Beet

 ------------------------------------------

-Carrots are best known for vitamin A. In addition to butternut squash and sweet potatoes, carrots are extremely rich in beta carotene, which the body converts into vitamin A. Carrots also provide vitamin K, fiber and potassium, which helps to promote good vision, skin health, and digestion.
+Carrots are best known for vitamin A. In addition to butternut squash and sweet potatoes, carrots are extremely rich in beta-carotene, which the body converts into vitamin A, preventing against free radical damage and benefitting eye health.
+Carrots also provide vitamin K, fiber and potassium, which helps to promote good vision, skin health, and digestion.

 Serving Size: 3 oz (85 g)